OverclockedTim/lunchtime-voter/README.md

 ## Contributing

 Everyone is welcome to commit towards this primary goal.
-Design changes will be voted on my active commiters.
+Design changes will be voted on by active commiters.

 ### Contributing Bugs